nabto/ionic-starter-nabto/README.md

 ionic run android --livereload -c -s --debug --device
 ```

-or run using an already configured emulator:
+or run using an already configured emulator (note: the emulator is not very useful as it only supports GSM, meaning that bootstrapping through local device discovery does not work):

 ```console
 ionic emulate android --livereload -c -s --debug